pranavkafle/guruchat-nextjs/README.md

-# GuruChat - MERN Stack Migration
+# GuruChat - Next.js Full-Stack Application

-This repository contains the migrated version of the GuruChat application, implemented using the MERN stack (MongoDB, Express.js - via Next.js API Routes, React - via Next.js, Node.js) and designed for deployment on Vercel.
+This repository contains the Next.js version of the GuruChat application, implemented using the MNT stack (MongoDB, Next.js, TypeScript) and designed for deployment on Vercel.

 ## Overview

 The application allows users to register, log in, and chat with different "Guru" personas powered by Google's Generative AI.
-The backend uses Next.js API routes and leverages MongoDB for data storage.
+Built as a full-stack Next.js application with API routes for the backend and React components for the frontend, leveraging MongoDB for data storage.

 ## Prerequisites